Andrew Smyth, Ph.D.

 GWDS 722 - Women and Education Systems in Africa (Egerton University, Kenya)

 Selected Publications and Presentations

-Animals in Culture: Modern Modes of Representation, eds.
+Representing the Modern Animal in Culture, eds.
 Jeanne Dubino, Andrew Smyth, and Ziba Rashidian.
-New York: Palgrave-MacMillan, forthcoming (c.
-Fall 2014).
+New York: Palgrave Macmillan, 2014

 “Splicing Genes with Postmodern Teens: The Hunger Games and the Hybrid Imagination.”
-In Animals in Culture: Modern Modes of Representation (above).
+In Representing the Modern Animal in Culture (see above).

 “Impersonating Authority: Animals and the Reconceptualization of Anglo-Irish Social Order in Maria Edgeworth’s Ennui and Edmund Spenser’s Mother Hubberds Tale.”
 Representing Animals in Irish Literature and Culture.
 Eds.
 Kathryn Kirkpatrick and Borbala Farago.
 New York: Palgrave-MacMillan, forthcoming (c.
 Spring 2015).